 - DEL1 Occurs within a gently rolling to morainal landscape.
 Approximately consists of 85% of Delacour soil, with the remaining being other soils series. - DEL2 Occurs within a gently undulating to subdued hummocky and morainal landscape.
 Consists of Delacour soil (80%) and Balzac soil (20%). - DEL3 Occurs within a gently undulating morainal landscape.
-Consists of Delacour soil (60%) and Balzac soil (40%). - DEL4 Occurs within a gently rolling to morainal landscape, but with slopes that are smooth and uniform.
-Consists of Delacour soil (80%) and Beddington soil (20%). - DEL6 Occurs within a gently undulating to slightly hummocky and morainal landscape.
+Consists of Delacour soil • (60%) and Balzac soil (40%). - DEL4 Occurs within undulating to subdued hummocky morainal landscapes.
+Consists • of saline Balzac soil (30%), thin, hardpan Beddington soil (30%), and well-drained Delcour soil (60%). - DEL6 Occurs within a gently undulating to slightly hummocky and morainal landscape.
 Consists of Delacour soil (70%) and Indus soil (30%). - DEL8 The landscape occurs within minor stream channels and natural drainage that cut into till.
 Consist mainly of Delacour soil with some depressional soils (Balzac and Indus) and some alluvial soils (Tweedsmuir).
 Channel slopes range usually between three to nine percent.

 The Indus soil series is a poorly drained, deeply leached, black soil within wet depressions on top of till.
 It consists mostly of Indus soil but may contain some Delacour soil.
-IND1 only occurs within the project boundary.
-The difference between IND1 and IND2 is the degree of soil wetness, where IND2 is more variably than IND1.
+Only IND2 occurs within the project boundary.
+The difference between IND1 and IND2 is the degree of soil wetness, where IND2 is more variable than IND1.